sasa1977/boundary/README.md

 ```
 $ mix compile

-warning: forbidden call to MySystemWeb.Endpoint.url/0
+warning: forbidden reference to MySystemWeb
-  (calls from MySystem to MySystemWeb are not allowed)
+  (references from MySystem to MySystemWeb are not allowed)
-  (call originated from MySystem.User)
   lib/my_system/user.ex:3
 ```